Home

 – Optional additional

-functions such as light off after set time or control from remote
+functions such as light off after set time (see below) or control

 years.
 The first version, Remote